-Within Conservation Areas, development proposals which preserve or enhance the character or appearance of the area, and accord with other relevant policies, will be permitted provided:
+Within Conservation Areas, development proposals which preserve conserve or enhance the character, or appearance or special architectural or historic interest of the area, and accord with other relevant policies, will be permitted provided:

 For new buildings they:

 - (i) respond sympathetically to the historic settlement pattern, views, plot sizes and plot widths, open spaces, townscape, roofscape, trees and landscape features; - (ii) are of a height, massing, materials, plan form, roofscape and grouping of buildings in scale and harmony with adjoining buildings and the area as a whole.
 The proportions of features and design details should relate well to each other and to adjoining buildings; - (iii) include good quality building materials appropriate to the locality and sympathetic in colour, profile and texture; - (iv) ensure that walls, gates and fences are, as far as possible, of a kind traditionally used in the locality.